RajsJohal/eng99_IaC_ansible/README.md

 # Infrastructure as Code (IaC)
 ## IAC with Ansible
 ## Ansible benefits
+* Automate provisioning of multiple servers without needing to access each server individually
+* Saves costs and time

 ## Ansibe in DevOps
+* Create a VM which can SSH into various servers in order to run provisioning

 ### Let's create Vagrantfile to create Three VMs for Ansible architecture